Another You: Plot

 Eddie brings George back to the mansion, where George tries to win Elaine's affection.
 Moved by his sincerity, Elaine begins to regret deceiving him.
 George serenades her with a yodeling performance at an Austrian restaurant, and they grow closer, eventually spending the night together.

 At Rupert's urging, Eddie and Elaine escort George to doctors and a dentist to create false medical records.
-Overhearing a discussion about identifying bodies through dental records, they realize Rupert plans to murder George to claim the brewery.
+Overhearing an unrelated discussion about identifying bodies through dental records, they realize Rupert plans to murder George to claim the brewery.
 Rupert dismisses Elaine's concerns and secretly offers Eddie a large sum to kill George.
 During a hunting trip, Rupert eavesdrops on Eddie and George through a remote device.
 Instead of hunting, George warns animals to flee, but the pair are soon confronted by a bear.
 Panicked, Eddie fires his gun, seemingly killing George.

-At the funeral, Eddie delivers an impromptu eulogy—only for George to reappear, revealing they faked his death.
+At the funeral, Eddie delivers an impromptu eulogy, only for George to reappear, revealing they faked his death.
 Eddie announces he has recorded Rupert's incriminating conversations, exposing his murder plot.
 Rupert tries to unmask George as an imposter, but his own hired actors maintain the deception.
-Enraged that George will inherit the brewery, Rupert attacks him but is subdued by Eddie and Elaine and taken into custody.
+Enraged that George will inherit the brewery, Rupert attacks him, but is subdued by Eddie and Elaine and taken into custody.

 Rupert warns George that living a lie will consume him.
 In response, George confesses his real identity to the crowd, but they dismiss it as a joke, leaving him in control of the brewery with Eddie and Elaine by his side.

 Sometime later, George and Elaine celebrate their wedding on a tropical beach with Eddie and his girlfriend Gloria, Rupert's former secretary.